-The Society publishes a range of financial information to ensure transparency and accountability.
-This section contains the Society's annual budget and the Scottish Solicitors' Guarantee Fund (now operating as the Client Protection Fund) budget.
+We publish a range of financial information to ensure transparency and accountability including our annual budget and the Scottish Solicitors' Guarantee Fund (now operating as the Client Protection Fund) budget.

 Following a review of convener and committee compensation during 2011, a new payment structure took effect from 1 June 2012 (the 'convener year' ends on 31 May).
 The full list is available from the menu of related documents on this page.

 Payments are not designed to equate to a commercial hourly rate, but are made in recognition of the significant commitment the conveners are willing to make for the benefit of the profession.

 The Council recognised that there may be minor amendments as a result of further reflection on time commitments.
 If all conveners and board members claim what they are entitled to, the overall cost for the year to 31 May 2013 would be £135,000.

 A comprehensive review of the remuneration of office bearers and conveners was carried out by a working group chaired by Dr Bronwen Cohen, a lay member of our Council.

 The group established a number of key principles to work towards: